pezkuwichain/pezkuwi-sdk/cumulus/docs/overview.md

 ## Block Building

-Polkadot requires that a Parachain block is transmitted in a fixed format.
+Pezkuwi requires that a Parachain block is transmitted in a fixed format.
 These blocks sent by a Parachain to the Parachain validators are called proof-of-validity blocks (PoVBlock).
 Such a PoVBlock contains the header and the transactions of the Parachain as opaque blobs (`Vec<u8>`).
-They are opaque, because Polkadot can not and should not support all kinds of possible Parachain block formats.
+They are opaque, because Pezkuwi can not and should not support all kinds of possible Parachain block formats.
 Besides the header and the transactions, it also contains the witness data and the outgoing messages.